west-code-development/West/Doc/manual.rst

        - "E" : Output the eigenpotentials.
        - "S" : Output the screened exchange constant.
        - "D" : Output the dipole matrix elements.
+       - "L" : Output the localization factor and the inverse participation ratio.

 .. data:: westpp_range